jython/swingutils/docs/deployment.rst

 build.xml file should provide a good starting point for this.
 It just needs a build.properties file to supply the necessary variables.

+If your application depends on third party Python distributions (installed in the "site-packages" directory), you need to include them in one or more .jar files distributed with your application.
+You have to package them so that the top level package directory (and not its contents!) is at the root of the jar structure.

 The `Jump <http://gitorious.org/jump/>`_ tool by Olli Wang was specifically designed for packaging Jython applications, but as of this writing, the documentation is nowhere to be seen and the future of that project seems